programmfabrik/easydb-documentation/en/webfrontend/datamanagement/search/find/find.md

 For each page there is a separate button, which you can click directly to get to the page.
 The label of the buttons corresponds to the numbers of the hits in the search result.

-To scroll back or forward, use the <i class = "fa fa-chevron-left"> </i> and <i class = "fa fa-chevron-right"> </i> If you hold the mouse on these arrows, the display of the pages scrolls.
+To scroll back or forward, use the <i class = "fa fa-chevron-left"> </i> und <i class = "fa fa-chevron-right"> </i> If you hold the mouse on these arrows, the display of the pages scrolls.

 ![Navigation in search result](navigation.png)